 If you are a non-EU based supplier or marketplace selling goods to consumers in the EU, registering with the IOSS means you can collect accurate VAT for the purchase from the consumer at the point of sale, which can then be declared and paid in a periodic VAT return.
 If you are a merchant that collects VAT tax on your site, your IOSS ID should be passed.
 If the marketplace (i.e eBay Canada) collects VAT tax at the point of sale, the marketplace's IOSS ID should be passed.

 Shipments containing a valid IOSS number will therefore not be subject to import VAT, which may help them move through customs quicker.
-If an IOSS ID is provided, you will need to change the "Incoterm" to DDP.
-If left as DDU (which is the default) it may lead to double taxation.
+If an IOSS ID is provided, you will need to keep "Incoterm" as DDU.
+If DDP is selected, it may lead to double taxation.

 If your company does not have an EU-based establishment and you wish to register for the IOSS, you will need to appoint an intermediary to settle VAT through this platform.